 One-act Readers Theater

-From a member of the
+From an original member of

-Tuskegee Airmen
+the Tuskegee Airmen

 Ideal for classroom, studies